Guidelines for an Effective CV

 The curriculum vitae (CV) is your professional biography.
 In the appointment, promotion and/or tenure process, it is the main source of information about you that is provided to reviewers, both internal and external.
 Therefore, it is critical that your CV communicates your activities and accomplishments as clearly and effectively as possible.

-We recommend a CV template: download a Word file of this template here.
-This template is based on the model created by the AAMC.
+UMMS has developed a standard CV template (updated October 2017): download a Word file of this template here.
+This template is based on the model created by the AAMC, expended to align with the proposed changes in the revised Academic Personnel Policy.
 Download the template and enter your information, delete the instructions in italics, and save under your own file name.
 [Note: the CV template is formatted using tables: to make it easier to edit, select the text and add borders; when you have finished editing, select again and hide the borders before saving.]

-- List all items, except publications, in reverse chronological order (most recent first), so that the reader can see immediately what you have done lately.
+- List all items, in reverse chronological order (most recent first), with the possible exception of publications, so that the reader can see immediately what you have done most recently.

 - Your professional contact information should be complete and accurate.
 Home address and personal contact information are optional and not necessary for use within UMMS.